 Your license or ID card expires 90 days after your 21st birthday to allow you time to renew your driver license.
 As an Alaska resident attending college outside of Alaska, you may have to prepare in advance to renew your license or take additional steps to ensure that you are legal to drive.

 You are required to pass an Alcohol & Drug Awareness Test to renew a license after turning 21 years of age.
-You may take the test before leaving the state at your local DMV office to ensure you have the option to renew your license while out of state.
+You may take the test before leaving the state at your local DMV office to renew your license by the regular on-line renewal process.

-Please note: If you have obtained a license in another state after your last Alaska license was issued, you must pass an Alaska general rules of the road knowledge test to renew, so you must renew your license in person when you return to Alaska.
+Please Note: If you have obtained a license in another state after your last Alaska license was issued, you must renew your license in person when you return to Alaska and you must pass an Alaska general rules of the road knowledge test to renew.

 How do I renew my license?